crvanpollard/DVRPC-geodata/census/README.md

 `TimeToWk`	Mean Travel Time to Work

-'MedHHI'	Median household income (dollars)
+`MedHHI`	Median household income (dollars)

-'PctFamBelPov'	Percentage of families and people whose income is the past 12 months is below the poverty level
+`PctFamBelPov`	Percentage of families and people whose income is the past 12 months is below the poverty level

-'TotComm'	Total Commuters
+`TotComm`	Total Commuters

-'Auto'	Commute to work method: Car, truck, or van
+`Auto`	Commute to work method: Car, truck, or van

-'DrvAlone'	Commute to work method: Drove alone
+`DrvAlone`	Commute to work method: Drove alone

-'Carpool'	Commute to work method: Carpooled
+`Carpool`	Commute to work method: Carpooled

-'Carpl2'	Commute to work method: In 2-person carpool
+`Carpl2`	Commute to work method: In 2-person carpool

-'Carpl3'	Commute to work method: In 3-person carpool
+`Carpl3`	Commute to work method: In 3-person carpool

-'Carpl4'	Commute to work method: In 4-person carpool
+`Carpl4`	Commute to work method: In 4-person carpool

-'Carpl5or6'	Commute to work method: In 5- or 6-person carpool
+`Carpl5or6`	Commute to work method: In 5- or 6-person carpool

-'Carpl7pls'	Commute to work method: In 7-or-more-person carpool
+`Carpl7pls`	Commute to work method: In 7-or-more-person carpool

-'PublTran'	Commute to work method: Public transportation (excluding taxicab)
+`PublTran`	Commute to work method: Public transportation (excluding taxicab)

 `BusTroll`	Commute to work method: Bus or trolley bus